 The Nicolaas G. Pierson Foundation presents its 5th documentary with Marianne Thieme.
 After ‘Meat the Truth’, ‘Sea the Truth’, ‘The Pacer in the Marathon’ and ‘One Single Planet’, this new documentary explores the prospects of a plant-based society.

 #Powerplant provides added insight into the link between climate change and meat consumption, a topic that Marianne Thieme was the first politician to address in the climate documentary ‘Meat the Truth’ in 2007, an issue that has become even more pertinent since then.
-According to Oxford researcher Marco Springmann, a transition to a plant-based diet can prevent up to 8 million deaths per year in 2050, and on a global scale, can lead to savings that have a value to society of up to thirty trillion USD (30,000,000,000,000).
+According to Oxford researcher Marco Springmann, a transition to a plant-based diet can prevent up to 8 million deaths per year in 2050 on a global scale, and can lead to savings in health and environmental damages worth up to 1,5 trillion USD (1,500,000,000,000).
 Adopting a plant-based menu can reduce up to 73% of agriculture’s greenhouse gas emissions and can make it possible to revert 76% of all agricultural land back to nature, says Joseph Poore, also a researcher at the University of Oxford.
 The study is described by The Guardian as “the most comprehensive analysis to date” in this field.

 The strong rise of plant-based foods is applauded by musician Moby: “Nowadays there are more vegan restaurants in my street than you would find in the rest of the world ten years ago”.
 Michelin-star chef Alexis Gauthier: “This is an unstoppable movement, and as chefs, we have an important responsibility in that respect.”
 Michael La Cour, director of IKEA Food, firmly believes in a future in which his chain will only serve plant-based foods: “The millennials are now the ones to influence our generation.
 Rightly so.
 It is their world.
 There is no way back”.
 With its numerous stores, each with its own restaurant, IKEA ranks among the top 10 global restaurant chains.